Jaeger2305/du-meine-gute/cli/README.md

 - [ ] allow multiple players in clientside types/architecture
 - [ ] allow serverside verification/checkpoints/reversions
 - [ ] ensuring clear separation of server and client
-- [ ] allow hidden information from other players, and the server (ie when drawing cards/shuffle deck)
 - [ ] convert from server state to point in time client state

 Also, there are some quality of life tasks: